Texas Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Frio County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Frio County that you need to transfer you would only need to order our forms once for all of your properties in Frio County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Frio County you only need to order once.

 As a contractor, it's important to send out early notice forms shortly after beginning work on a construction job.
 By putting all interested parties on notice, claimants can help protect their lien rights.
 One important early notice form is called a Notice of Contractual Retainage, as defined at Sec.
 53.057 of the Texas Property Code.